DrGJGuerrero/ds210-syllabus/README.md

 #### Why you should know this

-Understanding data science equips you with critical thinking skills and the ability to analyze real-world problems, opening up vast career opportunities in tech, finance, healthcare, and beyond.
-By learning data science, you can leverage data-driven insights to make informed decisions and drive impactful changes for the greater good of others.
+Understanding data science equips you with critical thinking skills and the ability to analyze real-world problems, opening doors to vast career opportunities in tech, finance, healthcare, and beyond.
+Rooted in Jesuit values, learning data science enables you to leverage data-driven insights to make informed decisions, foster a commitment to social justice, and drive meaningful changes for the greater good of others.

 ## Course Specifics